-Prepared by Debbie Shaughnessy, HGIC Information Specialist; Bob Polomski, Extension Consumer Horticulturist; and Donald L. Ham, Extension Urban Forestry Specialist, Clemson University.
-(New 09/00.)
+Revised by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 09/15.
+Originally prepared by Debbie Shaughnessy, HGIC Information Specialist; Bob Polomski, Extension Consumer Horticulturist; and Donald L. Ham, Extension Urban Forestry Specialist, Clemson University.
+New 09/00.
+Image added 09/15.

 Azaleas are Southern signature plants in South Carolina landscapes.
 Numerous azalea species, hybrids and cultivars, either native to this area or hailing from the Orient, can be grown here, with bloom times ranging from early spring to midsummer.
-The newly released Encore™ series of azaleas offer blooms twice a year, in the spring and again in the fall.
+The numerous cultivars of the Encore™ series of azaleas offer blooms twice a year, in the spring and again in the fall.
 Azaleas are classified in the genus Rhododendron.

 In order for azaleas to have healthy, vigorous growth, it is important to understand the impact of cultural and environmental factors on this plant.
 Choosing the proper planting location and using good planting methods and cultural practices are critical in providing the best conditions for optimum plant growth.
 For more information on the beginning steps to a healthy azalea, refer to HGIC 1058, Azalea Planting.